crmathieu/Turbix/readme.md

 A Dos-based C library implementing Unix system calls through a built-in multitasked kernel.
 Largely inspired by the book "The Xinu Operating System" authored by Douglas Comer.

 ## DEMO
-This demo is run from the Turbix editor (TI) from which a project can be created, built, and run.
-In this case, a "demo.mke" makefile located in the TX/USR folder is used to build the project.
+This demo runs inside a DOS emulator program called DOSBOX.
+First, the Turbix editor (TI) from which a project can be created, built, and run is invoked.
+A "project" in the form of a "demo.mke" makefile located in the TX/USR folder is used to build the demo.
 Only 1 file is used (demo.c).
 Demo.c contains the program's entry point (the declaration of the "umain").
 This entry point runs a command interpreter that includes a number of built-in Unix commands, such as ps, cls, kill, exit, mem, session, delay, etc...
 A complete list can be displayed by invoking the "help" command.
-Among the commands, one in particular is "user_app", which is a simple placeholder and can be used as a callback for a user-defined command that can be called via the interpreter.
+Among the commands, one, in particular, is "user_app", which is a simple placeholder and can be used as a callback for a user-defined command that can be called via the interpreter.
 In our demo, the demo.c file contains such a function.
+Its
-Its "user_app" function's job is to switch to "windows-mode" and create 6 processes, each containing a sub-window in which the Hanoi Tower algorithm is run.
+"user_app" function's job is to switch to "windows-mode" and create 6 processes, each containing a sub-window in which the Hanoi Tower algorithm is run.
 The parent also creates an additional process in charge of changing the focus among the windows running the Hanoi Tower code.
 The parent finally proceeds to change the locations of the windows at regular intervals.

 https://github.com/crmathieu/Turbix/assets/6110399/bdfd0efb-2b1b-4ade-9d51-20d1aebbf442